Patoctd4real/printf/README.md

-This team project is part of the first year curriculum of Holberton School. _printf replicates the C standard library printf() function.
+This team project is part of the first year curriculum of alx School. _printf replicates the C standard library printf() function.

 The learning objectives of the project are:
 1. How to use git in a team setting